TallboyKelz/S3-website-kelz/README.md

 # Permissions
 Now, we have to set a policy for the bucket to make it publicly accessible over the internet.
 To do this:
 1. Go to the "Permissions" tab.
-Click "Bucket Policy" and paste the following code for the policy.
+Click "Bucket Policy".
+Copy and paste the code found in the 'bucket-policy file'.